Reel Steel was established in 2015 as a film magazine and screening event group through a love for cinema.

-Joe is a film lover sharing reviews of personal favourites from years gone by, as well as the occasional new release, in the hope of enthusing readers enough to see something they haven’t before.
+Joe is a film lover sharing reviews of personal favourites and new releases in the hope of enthusing readers into seeing something they haven’t before.

 He also owns an ever increasing collection of film soundtracks on vinyl.

 Favourite films: Battle Royale, Pan’s Labyrinth, Akira, Princess Mononoke, Crouching Tiger Hidden Dragon, Drive, A Scanner Darkly, Zatoichi, City Of God, Tekkonkinkreet, Birdman, Lost In Translation, Taxi Driver, You Were Never Really Here, Whiplash, Get Out, One Cut of the Dead, Evil Dead 2 and Big Trouble In Little China.